 Kegel Balls are a really useful tool for kegel exercise.
 Think of them like a set of dumbells for your vagina!
 Sometimes called love balls or Ben Wa balls, they are generally a set of small weighted balls that you insert in to your vagina.
 They encourage you to engage the muscles of your pelvic floor, building strength and control over time.

-- Fifty Shades of Grey Delicious Pleasure – While the books might not offer the most accurate description of kegel balls, The Delicious Pleasure balls are great for beginners.
+- Satisfyer V Balls – A set of three simple kegel balls with increasing weights.
 The oval shape of the balls make them easier to insert than more traditional balls.

 - Je Joue Ami – This set of three differently sized and shaped kegel balls is perfect for those looking to enhance their kegel training.
 Each ball has a different weight and feel allowing you to build strength and control over time.